conorhoughton/COMS10007/2017_18/19_mcmc/markov_chain_example/README.md

 Repeat: pick a word that occurs after W3 and W3.

-* Keep doing this until you hit "END", at which point you start the whole process on a new line.
+* Keep doing this until you hit `END`, at which point you start the whole process on a new line.